ayah825/cse15l-lab-reports/lab-report-5.md

 Welcome to the fifth and final lab report for this class.
 As per usual, please ignore any misspellings, I can't figure out how to enable spell ckeck on here and my spelling is quite bad.
-For this lab report I will be creating a fake debugging scenario and reflecting on the last lab.
+For this lab report I will be creating a fake debugging scenario and reflecting on the last few labs.

 <br>